POSTED BY April 23, 2015 COMMENTS (262)ON

 Paying Income tax is one thing, which most of the people do not like.
-Everyone tries to minimize their income tax y some or the other means.
-So today, I will be sharing with you list of some income’s which are 100% tax-free in your hand.
+Everyone tries to minimize their income tax by some or the other means.
+So today, I will be sharing with you the list of some income’s which are 100% tax-free in India.

-Yes – you heard it right. if you earn these income’s, then you do not pay any income tax on them at all.
-This article is mainly for information purpose, because I have seen many investors who are yet not clear on the taxation rules of few income’s.
-Here we go
+Yes, you heard it right.
+If you earn these income’s, then you do not pay any income tax on them at all.
+This article is mainly for information purpose because I have seen many investors who are yet not clear on the taxation rules of a few incomes.
+Here we go:

-And the best part is that the money in NRE accounts is repatriable, means if you are in US and you invest some money in India in your NRE account, the principle and interest money can be taken back to US 🙂 .
+And the best part is that the money in NRE accounts is repatriable which means if you are in the US and you invest some money in India in your NRE account, the principle and interest money can be taken back to the US.

-If a partnership firm earns some profit and instead of retaining it within the partnership firm, its paid to the partners as a share of profits, then its tax free in the hands of the partner, because the tax is already paid by the firm on it.
+If a partnership firm earns some profit and instead of retaining it within the partnership firm, it has paid to the partners as a share of profits, then it is tax-free in the hands of the partner, because the tax is already paid by the firm on it.

-So is A and B are partners in a firm, and they get 5 lacs each in a year as the share in the profits earned by the firm, then it will be tax-free in their hands.
-Note that if they are receiving any salary from the firm, then its taxed in their hands only.
+Example – If A and B are partners in a firm.
+They get 5 lacs each in a year as a share in the profits earned by the firm, then it will be tax-free in their hands.
+But if they are receiving any salary from the firm, then its taxed in their hands.

 I would like to request that as this is related to corporate tax, please consult a qualified CA on this issue.

-The money you get from life insurance companies on maturity, claim or surrender is 100% tax-free provided,the premium paid did not exceed 20% of the sum assured.
-I am quoting new amendments which have come in recent years
+The money you get from life insurance companies on maturity, claim or surrender is 100% tax-free provided, If the premium paid does not exceed 20% of the sum assured.
+I am quoting new amendments which have come in recent years.

 For example, if you are getting a salary of Rs 5 lacs and their is no LTA in your salary component, you can ask your employer to label 20k as LTA and rest 4.8 lacs as other components, this way you will be able to save tax on that 20k part at least.

-When you earn any profits from your shares or equity mutual funds after holding it for minimum 1 yrs, its called Long term Capital gains, and its 100% tax exempt as per current tax rules.
+When you earn any profits from your shares or equity mutual funds after holding it for minimum 1 yrs, it is called Long-term Capital gains, and it is 100% tax exempted as per current tax rules.

-However, it’s important to know that exemption is allowed only when Security Transaction Tax (STT) has been paid (which is paid by you when you buy on recognised stock exchange such as BSE or NSE).
-But if you do a out of exchange sales, then STT might not get paid and hence in future when you sell shares, you will have to pay tax on profits.
+However, it’s important to know that exemption is allowed only when Security Transaction Tax (STT) has been paid (which is paid by you when you buy on a recognized stock exchange such as BSE or NSE).
+But if you do an out of exchange sales, then STT might not get paid and hence in future when you sell shares, you will have to pay tax on profits.

 You receive dividends from your stocks or equity mutual funds (dividend option).
-That dividend money you get is also tax-free in your hand.
+This dividend money you get is also tax-free in your hand.
 However, the bad side of the story is that company anyways pays the dividend distribution tax to govt before giving the dividends to its shareholders.
-Hence, anyways we are getting slightly less share of profits in our hand anyways.
+Hence, anyways we are getting slightly less share of profits in our hand anyway.